Newly elected Vice-Chair of IPEN: Dr Sarah Moulds

 “We are putting out a call to others to complement this with some data and insights from their own research, or briefly outline some case studies, narratives or findings to provide some examples and depth.”

-If you are interested in contributing to the Elgar Encyclopedia of Parliamentary Studies, please contact Cristiane or Emma directly by email for further guidelines and a list of topics available: cris.brum@gmail.com and emma.crewe@gmail.com.
+If you are interested in contributing to the Elgar Encyclopedia of Parliamentary Studies, please contact Cristiane or Emma directly by email for further guidelines and a list of topics available: [email protected] and [email protected].

 Article published: 20 July 2023